Planning a sale, move, or exit before 2028? Book a 20-min planning call →

 If you are considering stacking:

-- Move thoughtfully, but do not panic.
-Anti-abuse guidance, when it comes, would most likely apply prospectively or provide transition relief — though retroactivity questions are never fully off the table.
+• Move thoughtfully, but do not panic.
+Anti-abuse guidance, when it comes, would most likely apply prospectively or provide transition relief, even if retroactivity can't be ruled out entirely.

-- Get the planning right the first time.
-A poorly papered stack is the gift that keeps on giving — to the IRS.
+• Get the planning right the first time.
+A poorly documented stack is far more vulnerable if the IRS ever looks at it.

 The Bigger Picture

-The OBBBA expansion made QSBS a much larger prize.
-Bigger prize, bigger target.
+The OBBBA expansion made QSBS a much larger prize, which is exactly why Treasury is paying attention.
+The stakes also differ depending on when the QSBS was issued: structures built around the old $10M cap carry a different risk profile than new planning designed around the $15M OBBBA cap, and Treasury is most likely focused on the latter.
 Expect Treasury activity across §1202 generally over the next 12–18 months — not just stacking, but SAFE/convertible note holding periods, carried-interest interactions, and the qualified-trade-or-business test.
-The planning environment is more uncertain than it was a year ago, which is precisely why getting the structure and documentation right matters more than ever.
+The planning environment is more uncertain than it was a year ago.

-Have questions about your QSBS position or a planned stacking transaction?
+If you've gifted QSBS into more than one trust — or are considering it — it's worth reviewing your structure with counsel before year-end.
 I work with founders, early employees, and investors nationwide on §1202 planning, attestation, and structuring.
 Book a 20-minute call to discuss your situation.

 Joe Wallin is a startup and tax attorney at Carney Badley Spellman in Seattle.
 He chairs the Angel Capital Association's Legal Advisory Committee and co-authored Angel Investing: Start to Finish (Holloway).